 Self-confidence is built over time, and meeting new people boosts your self-esteem and confidence.
 And golf is a social sport being played outdoors, and there’s nothing more fulfilling than mastering a sport!

 Improvement in your physical fitness can boost your confidence.
 By practicing some more, you put in extra time going over the skills that you need until you feel confident within each play or strategy.
-Visualization is a powerful confidence booster, and golf is the right sport for that!
+Visualization is a powerful confidence booster, and mental golf gaming is the right sport for that!

 Prolong Your Life